Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 They remember your credentials – username and password – for a website and fill them in when you land on its login page.

 That allows you to create unique and secure credentials for every website wanting them without having to commit those credentials to memory.
+With the average person juggling around 255 passwords, that convenience is exactly what makes password managers so practical.
 You need only remember one password: the master password for accessing the password manager.

-Thousands, sometimes millions, of passwords become compromised every day so password managers can help you avoid the domino effect that occurs when reuseing passwords.
+Thousands, sometimes millions of common passwords become compromised every day so password managers can help you avoid the domino effect that occurs when reusing passwords.
 Credential thieves can take a set of stolen credentials and plug them into thousands of websites through automation techniques.
 That done they can crack every site where you’ve reused your password.
 Using unique passwords reduces the damage that can be done with a single password.

 While inserting something new into your web flow may not sound appealing to you, password managers are relatively unobtrusive after installation.
 Most install in a browser of your choice as a plug-in.
 There they’ll watch your cyberspace travels.
 If you’re new to a website, the program will help you create credentials for it.
 If you’ve been to the site before, the software will automatically fill in your login info.
 What’s more, most managers will also create a list of sites for which they’ve stored logins that can be quickly accessed from your browser’s toolbar.